Frequently Asked Questions

 Q: How do you handle maintenance?A: Tenants are required to send all Maintenance Requests in writing through their Tenant Portal.
 Once received, we will forward that request to you and send the appropriate vendor the Work Order for the job.

-Q: When is rent due?A: Rents are due before 9am on the 2nd of each month.
+Q: When is rent due?A: Rents are due on or before the close of business on the 5th of each month.

 Q: When will I get paid?A: Owner payments are sent out electronically to the bank of your choice, on or before the 10th of each month.